wp-plugins/oik/readme.txt

 In oik version 1.17, any activated module will automatically relocate itself to become a separately maintainable plugin.
 Each individual plugin will be supported from an oik-plugins server.
 In a future version of oik, the child plugins will be deprecated and/or removed from the oik base package.
+The version number of child plugins delivered with oik v1.17 is v1.18.

 Plugins that will relocate and be served from the oik-plugins servers are:

-* oik-email-signature to help generate an email signature file for all your email messages
-* oik-header for custom page header image selection for pages, posts and custom post types
-* oik-sidebar gives you the ability to use Widget Wrangler with Artisteer v3 themes

-PLUS, for WordPress designers, web site developers and plugin developers:
+* [oik-bbpress](http://www.oik-plugins.com/oik-plugins/oik-bbpress-strip-tags-from-bbpress-forum-title-tooltips/) - to strip tags from bbPress forum title tooltips

-* oik-bob-bing-wide to provide more lazy smart shortcodes: bw_plug, bob/fob bing/bong wide/hide wow, oik and loik, wp, wpms, bp, artisteer, drupal
+* [oik-bob-bing-wide](http://www.oik-plugins.com/oik-plugins/oik-bob-bing-wide-more-lazy-smart-shortcodes/) - to provide more lazy smart shortcodes: [bw_plug], bob/fob bing/bong wide/hide wow, oik and loik, wp, wpms, bp, artisteer, drupal
+* [oik-bp-signup-email](http://www.oik-plugins.com/oik-plugins/oik-buddypress-signup-email/) - to intercept BuddyPress registration emails
-* oik-bwtrace provides an advanced trace function, which logs trace information to a file, rather than including it within the web page output
+* [oik-bwtrace](http://www.oik-plugins.com/oik-plugins/oik-bwtrace-debug-trace-for-wordpress/) - provides an advanced WordPress trace debug function, which logs trace information to a file, rather than including it within the web page output
+* [oik-email-signature](http://www.oik-plugins.com/oik-plugins/oik-email-signature/) - to help generate an email signature file for all your email messages
+* [oik-fields](http://www.oik-plugins.com/oik-plugins/oik-fields-custom-post-type-field-apis/) - custom post type field APIs
+* [oik-header](http://www.oik-plugins.com/oik-plugins/oik-header-custom-header-image/) - for custom page header image selection for pages, posts and custom post types
-* oik-sc-help - shortcode help shortcodes: provides [bw_code] and [bw_codes] shortcodes
+* [oik-sc-help](http://www.oik-plugins.com/oik-plugins/oik-sc-help-shortcode-help-shortcodes/) - shortcode help shortcodes: provides [bw_code] and [bw_codes] shortcodes
-* oik-fields - [bw_field] [bw_fields] shortcodes to display Custom Fields (post metadata) (beta version)

-ALSO, for use in BuddyPress sites:

-* oik-bp-signup-email to intercept BuddyPress registration emails

-AND, for use in bbPress sites:

-* oik-bbpress to strip tags from bbPress forum title tooltips
+* [oik-sidebar](http://www.oik-plugins.com/oik-plugins/oik-sidebar-widget-wrangler-for-artisteer-themes/) - gives you the ability to use Widget Wrangler with Artisteer v3 themes

 Other plugins which use the oik API are also available on WordPress.org: